Parie

 Parie is a 2012 Kannada-language romance film starring Rakesh Adiga and Nivedhitha.
-The film is directed by Sudhir Attavar.
-Veer Samarth is the music director of the film.
-In total, there are seven producers for this movie which makes it special.
-The other highlight of the movie is Veterans M. S. Sathyu and Nimay Ghosh were hired for art direction and cinematography respectively.
+The film is directed by Sudheer Attavar and Veer Samarth is the music director.
+In total, there are seven producers for this movie.
+Veterans M. S. Sathyu and Nimay Ghosh were hired for art direction and cinematography respectively.
 The film made its theatrical release on 27 April 2012.